|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Hungarian cream of green bean soup—called teifeles zoldbab leves—can be eaten hot or cold.
 Either way, it's a delightful use of the summer's bounty of green beans.
 You can make it with fresh beans any time of year, but there's something special about the summer's produce.
-As a light lunch or dinner starter on a hot day, this cream soup is cooling and refreshing, as well as filled with healthy green beans.
+As a light lunch or dinner starter on a hot day, this cream soup is cooling and refreshing.

 Temper the sour cream with a few ladles of the hot green-bean cooking liquid.
 Add the sour cream mixture to the pan along with green beans; whisk the mixture until smooth.
 Simmer until the broth thickens, 5 to 8 minutes, but do not let it boil.